Abscissa/DAuth/README.md

 Note: DAuth isn't intended to directly provide any encryption, hashing, or random number generating algorithms, and tries to leave this up to other libraries (relying on the [Phobos](http://dlang.org/phobos/index.html)-defined protocols for [digests](http://dlang.org/phobos/std_digest_digest.html) and [random number generators](http://dlang.org/phobos/std_random.html)).

-At the moment, however, DAuth does provide implementations of [SHA-2](http://en.wikipedia.org/wiki/Sha2) and [Hash_DRBG](http://csrc.nist.gov/publications/nistpubs/800-90A/SP800-90A.pdf) because, as of DMD 2.065, Phobos doesn't contain any digest better than [SHA-1](http://en.wikipedia.org/wiki/SHA-1#Attacks) or any [cryptographically secure random number generator](http://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator).
+At the moment, however, DAuth does provide implementations of [SHA-2](http://en.wikipedia.org/wiki/Sha2) and [Hash_DRBG](http://csrc.nist.gov/publications/nistpubs/800-90A/SP800-90A.pdf) because, as of DMD 2.065, Phobos doesn't contain any digest better than [SHA-1](http://en.wikipedia.org/wiki/SHA-1#Attacks) (although it [is in git master](https://github.com/D-Programming-Language/phobos/pull/2129) and should be included in 2.066) or any [cryptographically secure random number generator](http://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator).
 DAuth's intention is to migrate these algorithms over to Phobos.

 [DAuth Changelog](https://github.com/Abscissa/DAuth/blob/master/CHANGELOG.md)